Mathématique: Chapter 40

 “It’s not a date,” Jackson said sharply.
 “It’s a dinner meeting to discuss Vala’s cultural acclimatization.”

-“We’re having our meeting at Il Fiore Bianco,” Jackson replied, wrapping his arms around his chest.
+“We’re having our meeting at Il Fiore Bianco.”
+Jackson wrapped his arms around his chest and gave himself a hug.

-“Yeah, so that’s definitely on the list of top ten Colorado Springs romantic restaurants, just FYI,” Young added.
+“I hear it’s on the list of top ten Colorado Springs romantic restaurants,” Young added.

-“It is a meeting,” Jackson said.
-“I made this very clear to all parties.”
+“It’s a meeting,” Jackson said.
+“I made this VERY clear to ALL PARTIES.”

 “Right,” Carter said.
-“So when I go ask Vala about this—”
+“So when I ask Vala about this—”

-“She will, I’m sure, tell you that we are having a meeting,” Jackson said.
+“She will, I’m sure, tell you that we’re having a meeting about cultural acclimatization,” Jackson said.
 “Now, if you’ll excuse me, those inscriptions from P3X-whatever aren’t going to translate themselves.”
-With that, he turned and walked out of the lab.
+With a significant look at each of them, he strode out of the lab.

-“Lotta work?”
-Young asked, glancing at the doorway through which Jackson had disappeared.
+Young waited a beat, then, “Lotta work?” he asked, glancing at the doorway through which Jackson had disappeared.

 “You have no idea,” Carter said.

-“Maybe not,” Young said, “but you might be surprised.”
+“Maybe not,” Young replied, “but you might be surprised.”

-Fifteen minutes later, Young rounded the door to the infirmary to find Vala standing next to Rush’s gurney, two different shirts in hand.
+Fifteen minutes later, Young rounded the door to the infirmary to find Vala standing next to Rush’s gurney, pink and blue blouses in hand.

 “But you have excellent taste,” Vala countered.

-“Pink is more classically feminine, and maybe a good color choice for someone who spends their days in the gender-neutralizing regalia of your culture’s military uniforms,” Vala said, examining the three-quarter sleeved rose shirt.
+“Pink is more classically feminine.
+Maybe a good color choice for someone who spends their days in the gender-neutralizing regalia of your culture’s military uniforms?”
+Vala held the rose shirt up to her shoulders.
 “Don’t you think?”

-Young cleared his throat, and Vala spun with a subtle flair of shirts and hair.
+Vala spun with a flair of shirts and hair.
 “Oh hello, handsome,” she said.
 “What do you think, pink or blue?”

 He glanced at Rush.
 The mathematician cocked his head in subtle greeting, his hair mostly obscuring the small devices affixed to his temples.